kiyagak/WireShark-Portfolio/IP.md

 ---

 **DNS AAAA Response Analysis**

-*(Find the response to the AAAA request from packet 20, containing IPv6 addresses for youtube.com)*
+Find the response to the AAAA request from packet 20, containing IPv6 addresses for youtube.com).
 - Select packet 20.
 - Expand `Domain Name System (query)`.
 - Click the field that says `[Response In: __]`.